hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 Latitude/Longitude (Lat/Long) values are represented as a pre-defined struct made up of a latitude, longitude pair.
-Both latitude and longitude are represented as signed integers indicated millionths of degrees.
+Both latitude and longitude are represented as signed integers indicating millionths of degrees.

 ## Schemas